 - Students interact with a large range of onsite working renewable energy technologies throughout the course of their study;

-- Delivery is in the form of 30 credit taught modules and a 60 credit thesis research module; taught modules are residential events that take place at CAT;
+- Delivery is in the form of 30 credit taught modules and a 60 credit dissertation research module; taught modules are residential events that take place at CAT;

 - A flexible combination of topics can be studied with practical modules offering additional depth of study for key technologies chosen;

 - Leading Professionals and experts from the renewable energy industry are utilised to offer a cutting edge perspective on current policy, practice and research.